fabio914/RealityMixer/Instructions.md

  // Image

- - Tap on the screen to display the other options, and tap on "Disconnect" when you're finished.
+ - Tap on the screen to display the other options, and tap on "Disconnect" on the top left when you're finished.

  // Image